metepg/weshare/README.md

 - PostgreSQL (can be run in a Docker container or optionally with local database installation)
 - Java 21
-- Maven
+- Maven (optional since project has maven wrapper)
 - NodeJS
 - Docker / Podman

 ---
-Run `mvn clean install` in `/server` directory.
+Run `./mvnw clean install` in `/server` directory.
 This will also install node and npm dependencies in `/client` directory.

 # Start the app